 How Can Title Insurance Benefit You?

-We recently attended a seminar led by lawyer Joel Enchin of RZCD Law Firm LLP, who is well versed in the area of Title Insurance.
+Our observations after attending a seminar led by lawyer Joel Enchin of RZCD Law Firm LLP, who is well versed in the area of Title Insurance.

 Title Insurance is a product many buyers don’t fully understand and don’t always take advantage of.
 This type of insurance policy is paid for with a one-time premium and has three key strengths: first it can help close a deal that would otherwise be delayed due to existing obstacles to a clear title.
 Secondly it protects property owners and their lenders against losses related to the property’s title or ownership should any ‘cloud’ to a clear title arise.
 Thirdly, it offers fraud protection.

 Title insurance offers smooth, less costly ‘No Fault Resolutions’ of most residential property sales and/or disputes.
 When things are simplified for lawyers, both purchasers and lenders save money and move on more quickly.
 Today, banks require Title Insurance in order to provide a mortgage.

 Title insurance usually negates the need for a new survey or Real Property Report (RPR) as it is largely acceptable in lieu of an up-to-date survey.
 This saves not only money but weeks of waiting.